May 26, 2025

 Key causes:

-• Rapid weight loss (a major trigger)
+• Rapid weight loss (major trigger)

 • Caloric and nutrient deficiencies